|Names Earned||The Big Bull, The King of Dalal Street The Economic Times|

 - Writer Aditya Magal, after writing a satire blog titled “Secret Journal of Rakesh Jhunjhunwala,” which was loosely based on Mr. Jhunjhunwala’s life, went on to write a fictional parody novel in 2014 titled ‘How to become a billionaire by selling Nothing.’

-- Rakesh Jhunjhunwala is a Hindi film enthusiast and chairman of Hungama Digital Media Entertainment.
-He has co-produced movies like ‘English Vinglish’ (2012) and Shamitabh (2015).
+- Rakesh Jhunjhunwala was a Hindi film enthusiast and chairman of Hungama Digital Media Entertainment.
+He had co-produced movies like ‘English Vinglish’ (2012), Shamitabh (2015), and Ki&Ka (2016).